Rover R8 platform

 The Rover R8 platform was an automobile platform used for the Mark I Rover 200 Series and the Mark II 200 and 400 Series, compact family cars produced by the Austin Rover Group, and later the Rover Group.

 The original Rover 200 Series dates back to 1984 with the launch of the SD3 213 and 216 saloons.
 The second generation was split into two distinct models: the 200 Series three- and five-door hatchbacks, coupé and convertible and 400 Series saloon and estate.

 The coupé, convertible and estate models continued after the demise of the hatchback and saloon models, without the 200 or 400 nomenclature, until 1999 as the successor model did not have these particular body styles.
 They were discontinued with the arrival of the Rover 25 and Rover 45, which were simple facelifts of the current range and not all-new models.

-Mark I (1984–1989)
+Rover 200 Mark I (1984–1989)

 The original Rover 200 (sometimes referred to by the codename SD3) was the replacement for the earlier Triumph Acclaim, and was the second product of the alliance between British Leyland (BL) and Honda.
 Only available as a four-door saloon, the 200 series was intended to be more upmarket than the company's Maestro and Montego models, which the 200 Series came in between in terms of size.

 Essentially, the 200 series was a British built Honda Ballade, the original design of which had been collaborated upon by both companies.
 Engines employed were either the Honda Civic derived E series 'EV2' 71 PS 1.3 litre 12 valve engine, or BL's own S-Series engine in 1.6 litre format (both in 86 PS carburettor and 103 PS Lucas EFi form).
 The resulting cars were badged as either "Rover 213" or "Rover 216".

 The 213 used either a Honda five-speed manual gearbox or a Honda three-speed automatic transmission.
 The British engined 216 also employed a Honda five-speed manual gearbox, unlike the S-Series engine when fitted in the Maestro and Montego.
 There was also the option of a German ZF four-speed automatic on some 216 models as well.

 The Honda badged version was the first Honda car to be built in the United Kingdom (the Honda equivalent of the 200 Series' predecessor, the Triumph Acclaim, was never sold in the UK).
 Ballade bodyshells, and later complete cars, were made in the Longbridge plant alongside the Rover equivalent, with the Ballade models then going to Honda's new Swindon plant for quality control checks.

 This original incarnation of the 200 series was only offered in saloon form.
 It competed against the likes of the Ford Orion, Vauxhall Belmont, Volkswagen Jetta, Fiat Regata, Volvo 360 and even BMW's 3 Series and the Mercedes-Benz 190.
 Even as late as the 1980s, small family saloons were still popular in spite of the growing monopoly of hatchbacks in this sector.